Optimus-3: Dual-Router Aligned Mixture-of-Experts Agent with Dual-Granularity Reasoning-Aware Policy Optimization

 Experiment

-Table1: Main Result of Optimus-3 on Long-Horizon tasks.
+Table1: Main Result of Optimus-3 on MineSys2 Benchmark.

-Table2: Main Result of Optimus-3 on Planning, Captioning, Embodied QA, Grounding, and Reflection.
+Table2: Main Result of Optimus-3 on Long-Horizon Benchmark.

 Conclusion